-- b.
-The approach taken by East Hampshire District Council to declare 'Areas of Special Housing Character' to protect the established character of some of Derby's suburbs. - c.
-The realignment of the boundary of some or all of Derby's green open spaces to include part of the gardens of adjacent residential property, thereby precluding future backland development on land adjacent to the green open spaces.
+- 3. Investigate and if appropriate implement the approach taken by East Hampshire District Council and declare 'Areas of Special Housing Character' to protect the established character of some of Derby's suburbs. - 4.
+Consider the realignment of the boundary of some or all of Derby's green open spaces to include part of the gardens of adjacent residential property, and thereby to preclude future backland development on land adjacent to the green open spaces.

-Members have been advised that the new planning documents being prepared as part of the LDF, including the Core Strategy, represent an opportunity to strengthen policies to protect the character of particular areas of the City.
-Members consider that these options have the potential to provide the Council with the policies and controls that it requires to more effectively resist inappropriate and unsuitable applications for backland developments in the City.
+Members have been advised that the SPD could be strengthened to provide clearer information about appropriate design issues and that the LDF could be used to protect the character of particular areas of the City.
+Members consider that these actions would provide the Council with the policies and controls that it requires to effectively resist inappropriate and unsuitable applications for backland developments in the City.